Colorado Buffaloes beat Oregon State 37-34 in overtime - WHIZ News

 With five defenders at the goal line, Chance Nolan threw a 9-yard pass to Gould, who stepped out of bounds at the Buffs 42 with 1 second remaining.

-Hayes easily cleared the crossbar, his 60-yarder tying Mason Crosby’s record for longest Folsom Field field goal set against Iowa State on Oct.
-16, 2004.
+With his holder at the 50-yard line, Hayes easily cleared the crossbar, his 60-yarder breaking the school record of 58 yards set by Chris Mangold in 1982 and tied by Alexis Serna in 2006.
+It also tied Mason Crosby’s record, set against Iowa State on Oct.
+16, 2004, for longest field goal at Folsom Field

+“I was like, ‘Wow!’
+I think he definitely has the length,” Colorado coach Karl Dorrell said.
+“And it was right down the pike.
+And what I did was I looked at our sideline just to see what their thoughts were.
+It wasn’t like they hung their head.
+They just said, ‘We’re going overtime.’”

+“The mindset was just, ‘Go out there, score again,’” Lewis said.
+“And we did.”

 Both teams provided an appetizer for the frenetic finish by exchanging field goals in the final 39 seconds of the first half.